ManfredGit/DeveloperNotes/README.md

 # DeveloperNotes
-My Notes and Examples when read and coding
+My Notes and Examples when reading and coding